 We went with an R-Series Droid.
 These droids require a body, a dome, two side legs, and one center leg.

 When you’ve got your basket, head to the conveyor belt, which is loaded with a collection of droid parts.
 You can literally choose anything that goes by, assuming it’s necessary for your droid.
 You will see many of the same parts repeated, so if you miss that perfect BB-Series body, keep watch until it comes by again.

 We posted up with our basket in front of another diagram for the R-Series Droid.
 These visual instructions are super easy to follow, and in no time we had collected all the parts we needed.

 You can see clearly here just how many options — colors, shapes, sizes, details — there are.

 Once you’ve got your droid parts, head to one of the Builder Stations.
-There are 7 stations in the Builder area, so there are restrictions about how many people can build at a time.
-(Seven Builders are allowed in the build area, plus one additional person per Builder.
-At least one of the duo must be at least 14 years old.)
+There are 7 stations in the Builder area, so there are restrictions on how many people can build at a time.
+Seven Builders are allowed in the build area, plus one additional person per Builder.
+Keep in mind that at least one of the duo must be at least 14 years old.

 The Builder Stations have placement instructions that walk you through the assembly of your droid.
 But if you get stuck, flag down a cast member.

 A cast member will help you activate and pair your droid.
 You’ll put it in this machine, which progresses through steps for Initializing, Assigning, Formatting, Preparing, and Priming your droid.
-This is really fun — and if it’s fun for me, a skeptical adult, it will be EPIC for your kids.
+This is really fun — and if it’s fun for us, skeptical adults, it will be EPIC for your kids.
 Your little droid activates and talks to you for the first time!
-At the end of the process, you’ll be given a remote that will operate your droid and a carry case so you can bring it everywhere you go. 😉
+At the end of the process, you’ll be given a remote that will operate your droid and a carry case so you can bring it everywhere you go.

 Here’s a glimpse of the carry case so you can plan on how to get it home with you.
 You can see the remote is very user-friendly, with large buttons that clearly indicate what you can do with your droid.